 Loosely, the rules are there are no rules.
 Bohemian decor is defined by an absence of structure instead favouring a relaxed, carefree, globally-inspired aesthetic.
 Anything from along the 'hippie trail' and beyond, it's about showcasing your favourite finds from your travels, your artwork, and one-of-a-kind flea market finds.

 It incorporates an eclectic mix of colours, patterns, and textures used in whatever way feels best for you.
 After all, it's about individuality.

-When it comes to paint colors, this can mean anything from calming neutrals for a boho-chic look, to full-blown Art Deco-inspired pastel paint colours and maximalist hues.
+When it comes to paint colours, this can mean anything from calming neutrals for a boho-chic look, to full blown Art Deco-inspired pastel paint colours and maximalist hues.
 Generally, with boho interiors, you'll see earthy neutrals painted on the walls, with accents of greens, yellows, pinks and reds in soft furnishings and all the trimmings.
 You can even add a textured look with jungle wallpaper and bright patterned cushions.

 Bohemian decor pieces

 If a neutral colour palette on your walls is what you're after, you're going to want to add layers through careful selection of textures and furnishings.
 Think thick pile Moroccan rugs, fluffy Mongolian cushions, macramé hangings, weave baskets hung up on the walls and warm wood or rattan furnishings.